isomerpages/govtech-life-covid/index.md

         image: /images/professionalism.png
         alt: Members of the Ministry of ABC in suits
     - infopic:
-        title: Integrity
+        title: Our Digital Response
         subtitle: Core Values
-        description: Integrity drives everything we do at the Ministry of ABC
+        description: Information at your fingertips.
+From mask collection, PHPC network, community-driven contact tracing to an online symptom checker and more.
-        button: Learn More
+        button: Explore
         url: /core-values/
         image: /images/integrity.png
         alt: Members of the Ministry of ABC shaking hands
     - infopic:
-        title: Professionalism
+        title: The Resilience Budget
         subtitle: Core Values
         description: We strive to deliver work of the highest calibre
         button: Learn More